 PROPOSED COMMISSION MOTION:

-Approve Staff's request to open a formal rulemaking on Direct Access and issue a notice of proposed rulemaking to adopt permanent rules addressing the revisions to Oregon Administrative Rules Chapter 860, Division 038 included in Attachment A.
+Adopt Staff's policy guidance on Direct Access caps, open a formal rulemaking on Direct Access, and issue a notice of proposed rulemaking to amend and adopt Division 038 rules as included in Attachment A.

 Docket No. AR 651